pyrmont/testament/api.md

 Set the `on-result-hook`

-The function `f` will be invoked when a `result` becomes available.
+The function `f` will be invoked when a result becomes available.
+The function is called with a single argument, the `result`.
 The `result` is a struct with the following keys:

 - `:kind` the kind of assertion (as keyword);
 - `:passed?` whether an assertion succeeded (as boolean);